 A French term that refers to a filling made of ground caramelized almonds or hazelnuts.
-At Daniel le Chocolat Belge we offer over 10 varieties of pralinés made with 100% natural nut paste.
+At Daniel le Chocolat Belge we offer over ten varieties of pralinés made with 100% natural nut paste.

-Bittersweet and semisweet can often be used interchangeably.
-This is sweetened chocolate that is heavy on cocoa solids and light on the sugar, giving it a rich, intense chocolate flavor.
-Bittersweet generally contains more cocoa solid than semisweet, but check the percentage of cocoa content and adjust sugar as necessary.
+Bittersweet and semisweet are used interchangeably.
+This is sweetened chocolate that is heavy on cocoa solids and light on sugar, giving it a rich, intense chocolate flavor.
+Bittersweet generally contains more cocoa solid than semisweet.

 Sugar bloom is caused by condensation.
 The water from the condensation dissolves the sugar in the chocolate.
 When the water evaporates, the sugar remains on the surface in the form of large, irregular crystals.
 To avoid direct condensation, chocolates leaving a cold room should be stored in a warmer room for a certain amount of time before opening the packaging.
 Sugar bloom will affect the texture of chocolate, making it grainy.